Definition of 'drinker'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 From a nation of tea drinkers to a nation of health freaks.
 Times, Sunday Times (2016)He loved takeaways and was a big drinker.
 The Sun (2017) Heavy drinkers were those who had up to three pints of beer or six glasses of wine once a week.
 The Sun (2016)She wasn't a big drinker.
 The Sun (2016)It's not just wine drinkers who often don't get pinot noir.
 Times, Sunday Times (2016)But it's a misconception she's a big drinker.
 The Sun (2016) Heavy drinkers had fewer neurons - nerve cells that transmit information - in the part of the brain that controls impulses.
 The Sun (2016)There is no question that heavy drinkers are the most lethal once behind the wheel.
 Times, Sunday Times (2007)Trundle through the coffee drinkers to check in.
 Times, Sunday Times (2016)You might be an unwitting binge drinker.
 Times, Sunday Times (2007)Just shows what they make out of us drinkers and smokers!
 The Sun (2012)The beer drinkers were taking a keen interest.
 Times, Sunday Times (2010)They were said to have been big drinkers.
 The Sun (2009)Stories behind wine have always turned mere drinkers into wine lovers.
 Times, Sunday Times (2013)This is because they are all coffee drinkers.
 Times, Sunday Times (2008)The chances are that you might be an accidental binge drinker.
 Times, Sunday Times (2006)He is usually both a heavy smoker and drinker.
 Self-Hypnosis (1994)Probably because beer drinkers are more socially active and eat less.
 The Sun (2014)My husband has always been a very big drinker and is controlling and bullying.
 The Sun (2015)It also claimed red wine drinkers take an average of three foreign holidays a year.
-The Sun (2012)My first husband was a heavy drinker and dangerously abusive.
-The Sun (2010)Researchers found the coffee drinkers all reported the first ride to be easier.
+The Sun (2012)Researchers found the coffee drinkers all reported the first ride to be easier.
 Times, Sunday Times (2015)We are not great alcohol drinkers.
 Times, Sunday Times (2006)Older drinkers consume alcohol most frequently.
 Times, Sunday Times (2014)Now you live here, have you become a tea drinker?
 The Sun (2013)How long will the English remain a nation of tea drinkers?
 Times, Sunday Times (2006)Smokers do not, neither do drinkers of alcohol.
 Times, Sunday Times (2008)BRITAIN is a nation of tea drinkers.
 The Sun (2014)It means drinkers will hand 12 each on average in tax to the Government during the festive period.
 The Sun (2012)It means for 27p drinkers get three units of alcohol - enough to put some people over the limit.
 The Sun (2009)

 Trends of 'drinker'